Sex differences in the associations of physical fitness, physical activity, sedentarism, and sleep behaviour with oxidative stress in older adults

 1. Jesús Gustavo Ponce González Director

-2. Ana Carbonell Baeza Codirectora
+2. Ana Carbonell Baeza Co-director

-Universidad de defensa: Universidad de Cádiz
+Defence university: Universidad de Cádiz

-Fecha de defensa: 28 de marzo de 2023
+Fecha de defensa: 28 March 2023

-1. Lorena Rodríguez García Presidente/a
+1. Lorena Rodríguez García Chair

-2. Cristina Casals Vázquez Secretaria
+2. Cristina Casals Vázquez Secretary

-3. Steen Larsen Vocal
+3. Steen Larsen Committee member

 1. Didáctica de la Educación Física, Plástica y Musical